 - More effective pipeline generation.
 “We’re always being asked to do more with less, so ABM helps you take your time and resources and apply them to the accounts that matter most in a prescriptive fashion to drive more successful outcomes,” Matt says.

 - Better conversion to closed deals.
-SiriusDecisions data shows that 91% of organizations report when they take an ABM approach, they are more likely to convert that deal from pipeline to closed than with a non-ABM approach.
+SiriusDecisions data shows that 91 percent of organizations report when they take an ABM approach, they are more likely to convert that deal from pipeline to closed than with a non-ABM approach.

 - Improved all-around alignment.
-The disconnect between the sales and marketing teams plagues many B2B organisations, as their areas of focus naturally differ.
+Disconnect between the sales and marketing teams plagues many b-to-b organisations, as their areas of focus naturally differ.
 “In an ABM discipline, you bring those two sides together to ensure that what marketing is doing is more tightly aligned to overall revenue goals and objectives,” Matt explains.